 I spent the morning of Dec 22 – the first day of winter – up Kinnoull Hill.
 There was beautiful mist rising from the River Tay as it meanders through the Carse of Gowrie.

 Early one morning in August I set off up Kinnoull Hill in Perth; a 40-minute stroll through the woods and I arrived at the top just in time for sunrise.
-There are a couple of classic viewpoints, although juggling foreground foliage is not the easiest.
-This is the view closer to the tower with a […]

 For the second time, I was lucky enough to see the aurora from Perth, last night.
 It was quite an impressive display; by the time I got out to darker skies it was quite low above the horizon, but the greens were strong to the naked eye and some strong rays came and went over time.

 A small collection of things seen in the course of one day strolling around Perth: the classic view of St Leonard’s church with its spire across the South Inch; sun setting on the Craigie golf course; a chestnut tree.
 Well, why not 🙂

 I spent much of this afternoon at the Perth Highland Games held on the North Inch.
 Amongst other things, there were many stalls selling leather and jewellery products, cyclists, heavy-weight sports including the shot-put and hammer, lots of pipe & drum bands (including St Andrew’s Pipe Band from Brisbane, Australia) and several cuddly dogs (never met a Pharoah Hound before!).

 It’s been a while since I made photos of closeups in the woods – and for the most part, last time around I avoided contrasty light for the purpose too.
 Last night, I took a single prime lens (my favourite Pentacon 50mm f/1.8 of old) and one of my favoured strolls over Craigie Hill around the golf course, seeing what there was to be seen under the trees…